You can listen to the article.

 What can be done to prevent mass killings?
 Listening, compassion, understanding, empathy, support, training, education…

-Many social workers have been calling, for decades, for programmes that would redirect those who appear to be on a crime trajectory, on to a more constructive path.
+Many social workers have been calling, for decades, for programmes that would redirect those who appear to be on a crime trajectory, to a more constructive path.
 Year after year those calls are ignored, and year after year, the same people, in the same circumstances, with different names, go down the same path of criminality.

 Leading experts continue to call for early support and constructive intervention as the only workable way to reduce crime, of all sorts.